Redshift

 amount,

-RANK() OVER (ORDER BY amount DESC) as sales_rank
+RANK() OVER (ORDER BY amount DESC) AS sales_rank

 FROM sales